kruize/autotune/design/MonitoringModeAPI.md

                     "medium_term": {
                       "pods_count": 0,
                       "confidence_level": 0.0,
-                      "notifications": [
+                      "notifications": {
-                        {
+                        "120001": {
                           "type": "info",
-                          "message": "There is not enough data available to generate a recommendation."
+                          "message": "There is not enough data available to generate a recommendation.", "code": 120001
                         }
-                      ]
+                      }
                     },
                     "long_term": {
                       "pods_count": 0,
                       "confidence_level": 0.0,
-                      "notifications": [
+                      "notifications": {
-                        {
+                        "120001": {
                           "type": "info",
-                          "message": "There is not enough data available to generate a recommendation."
+                          "message": "There is not enough data available to generate a recommendation.", "code": 120001
                         }
-                      ]
+                      }
                     }
                   }
                 }